michaeljolley/michaeljolley/src/content/blog/2022/using-netlify-functions-faunadb-for-short-urls/index.md

 named `ShortyMcShortLink`.
 Why those names?
 Because I like to think my dad-joke brain is clever. 😁

-Next I added an initial record.
-I knew it needed a short-code and a full URL, but I also thought it would be cool to track how many visits that short URL had been used.
-So I added a visits property to keep track of that.
+Next, I added an initial record.
+I knew it needed a short code and a full URL, but I also thought it would be cool to track how many visits that short URL had been used.
+So I added a `visits` property to keep track of that.
 My first short URL would be used for the BBB community code of conduct and looked like the
 following: